VacCrow/vaccrow.github.io/guides/savages/pandaemonium/P1S.md

 + **<u>Gaoler's Flail</u>:**
 *Erichthonios* will throw two weapons in succession on the ground, determining the incoming attacks.
 Getting hit deals <span class='phys'>physical damage</span> and applying a <span class='debuff'>Damage Down</span> debuff.
   + Anchor: left or right cleave at 270°.
 The flank opposite of the anchor is safe.
-  + Morningstar: pointblank AoE.
+  + Morning star: point-blank AoE.
 Max melee range is safe.
   + Chakram: donut AoE.
 Inside the boss' hitbox is safe.

 ___